deepinv/deepinv/docs/source/user_guide/reconstruction/pretrained-reconstructors.rst

 Pretrained Reconstructors
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Some methods do not require any training can be quickly deployed to your problem.
+Some methods do not require any training and can be quickly deployed to your problem.

 .. seealso::

   See the example :ref:`sphx_glr_auto_examples_basics_demo_pretrained_model.py` for how to get started with these models on various problems.

-These models can be defined in one line and inferenced in one line:
+These models can be set-up in one line and perform inference in another line:

 .. doctest::